RobIsaTeam/courses/_course_2_d3/2-setup.md

 ```

 There are a few things in this file that look new:
-`<link rel="stylesheet" type="text/css" href="main.css" />` is linking the local CSS file `main.css`(that can just be an empty file for now). `<script src="main.js"></script>` is linking the JavaScript file, the file in which all the action will happen.
+- `<link rel="stylesheet" type="text/css" href="main.css" />` is linking the local CSS file `main.css` (this should already exist in your `getting_started/code` folder);
+- `<script src="main.js"></script>` is linking the JavaScript file, the file in which all the action will happen.
+Let's create an empty `main.js` in `getting_started/code` for now.

-Additionally, we now need to link d3 using `<script src="d3.min.js"></script>`.
-The order matters.
-Since code is executed sequentially and we want to use parts of the D3 library in our own script, we have to link to `d3.min.js` first.
+- `<script src="d3.min.js"></script>` is linking the d3 library (already included in `getting_started/code`).
+The order of these `<script>` lines matters, as these lines are executed sequentially and we want to use parts of the D3 library in our own script, we have to load in `d3.min.js` first.

 The last bit, that's important here is an HTML element (paragraph) we create.
 We give it an id `chart_area`.
 This is the area we reserve for our pretty chart.
 We will use JavaScript (and D3) to fill it in.

+> ### Challenge: Try it out!
+>
+> This is not the most interesting challenge, but we have to see that everything works.
+Navigate to `getting_started` and type `live-server` in the terminal (make sure you run this in `getting_started` and not within `code`).
+If you're on a Windows machine, you may need to start a "nodejs" terminal.
+Your browser should open a new tab displaying your folder structure.
+Click on `code`.
+If everything goes according to plan, you should see the text "The Wealth & Health of Nations" appear.
+Also, check the console for any errors... (right-click anywhere and click `inspect element` to open it).
+Live-server will keep this tab up to date if we change anything in the code.
+So there's no need to close the tab.

-Now, let's write main.js.
+Now, let's add some code to main.js.

 Similar to the syntax we've already seen (`JSON.stringify`), D3-specific functions can be called using a `d3.`-syntax.